Grace Black: Kim Butterfield's obsession

 Producers created an infidelity story for Grace with Kim.
 A promotional trailer followed which showcased Kim's behaviour intensifying when she begins a diary about her interaction with Grace.
 Wood-Davis told Daniel Kilkelly that Kim notes down each time Grace touches her and even logs their conversations.
 She also keeps a picture of Grace hidden in her bra.
 The actress admitted Kim quickly became obsessed with Grace because "really sets her heart racing and she can't get her out of her mind."
 She loves Esther but Grace brings danger into her life.

 Grace is sent to prison awaiting trial for her involvement in the supposed murder of Mercedes.
 Wall explained that her character refused to tell the truth about Mercedes being alive.
 She fears Esther will back out of their surrogacy deal if she knows that she carried on her feud with Freddie against her wishes.
 Kim begins to miss Grace, Wood-Davis told Carena Crawford from All About Soap that Kim is "one determined woman" and makes it her mission to join Grace in prison.
 She believes Grace is the only one to make her feel complete.
 Kim knows it is unlikely she will get the chance to be with Grace.
-So when she enters prison she schemes against Grace's cell mate Reenie McQueen (Zöe Lucker), resulting in Kim being moved into Grace's cell.
+So when she enters prison she schemes against Grace's cellmate Reenie McQueen (Zöe Lucker), resulting in Kim being moved into Grace's cell.
 Wood-Davis said that it marked the first time Grace became unnerved by Kim's behaviour.

 Wood-Davis viewed Kim and Grace as an "odd pairing and very unexpected" who bonded over their shared love of Esther.
 Grace is scared at the prospect of permanent imprisonment and feels vulnerable.
 She opens up to Kim about her deteriorating relationship with Trevor because she is someone familiar.
 But Kim uses this as an opportunity to seduce Grace who responds positively and the pair have sex.
 The development lead writers to play the Kim character even crazier over Grace, thinking she and Grace will be together upon their release from prison.
 Wood-Davis said Kim thinks "she's found a pot of gold at the end of the rainbow."
 Wall told Sally Brockway from Soaplife Grace does not realise "how insane Kim is".
 Their tryst makes Grace feel powerful and she does not have feelings for Kim.
 Wall added that Grace knows Kim is attracted to her and it makes her feel good while in prison and have a "power-trip".
 The story had potential to ruin Grace's life and she worries that Esther will not give the baby up.
 Grace realises that Kim has more power over Esther.
 She fakes feelings of love for Kim and manipulates her into ensuring Esther is committed to the surrogacy deal.
 Wall branded Grace's scheme a "dangerous game" because she knows that Kim is "pretty much insane".
 But noted that Grace has dealt with worse people in her past, "far freakier, weirder people than Kim."